 View the Orchestra Pathways map.

-The Cypress Creek Conservatory of the Arts (CCCA) at Cypress Creek Middle School and Cypress Creek High School provides students in grades 6-12 the opportunity to access a multitude of arts programs ranging from digital and visual arts, to the performance arts of theatre, dance, chorus, band, and orchestra.
+The Cypress Creek Conservatory of the Arts (CCCA) at Cypress Creek Middle School and Cypress Creek High School provides students in grades 6-12 the opportunity to access a multitude of arts programs.
+These include digital and visual arts as well as performing arts such as theatre, dance, chorus, band, and orchestra.
 The Conservatory of the Arts is designed to provide students with a highly specialized and sequential program of study that aids in the development of a students’ own artistic vision.
-The alignment of the middle school, high school, and collegiate level arts programs, will provide students with a world-class arts education and a rigorous academic curriculum that prepares them for careers in the arts and post-secondary education.
+The alignment of middle school, high school, and collegiate level arts programs, provides students with a world-class arts education and a rigorous academic curriculum that prepares them for careers in the arts and post-secondary education.